HemanthKarniyana/TTS/README.md

 5. Specify FSS file path to the metadata bundle as given by Backup Utility for the increment or final backup.
 6. Click on **Save**.

 The operation will trigger the transport tablespaces job on the database.
-The operation will trigger the transport tablespaces job on the database.